Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnap/customization_guide.md

 # Overview

-In general, there are 2 types of customization are available - UX/UI and SDK parameters customization.
+In general, there are 2 types of customization available - UX/UI and SDK parameters customization.

 To customize UX/UI, a template configuration is created and all necessary customizations are chained one after another.